 In our deployment template example:

-• The Deployment creates a ReplicaSet replicasthat creates three replicated Pods, which are our desired states written in our spec.
+that creates three replicated Pods, which are our desired states written in our spec.labels

 Before you begin, make sure your Kubernetes cluster is up and running.